lankahsu520/HelperX/helper_YoctoPI3.md

 - [linux-firmware-rpidistro: add branch in SRC_URI](https://lore.kernel.org/all/a4a248b1-4a28-4c38-981b-76bd7013ec6f@www.fastmail.com/T/)

+## II.3. it has a restricted license 'synaptics-killswitch'
-## II.3. linux-firmware-rpidistro RPROVIDES linux-firmware-rpidistro-bcm43456 but was skipped: because it has a restricted license 'synaptics-killswitch'.
+> linux-firmware-rpidistro RPROVIDES linux-firmware-rpidistro-bcm43456 but was skipped: because it has a restricted license 'synaptics-killswitch'.
 Which is not listed in LICENSE_FLAGS_ACCEPTED

 #### - local.conf